matthewturk/obsidian-additional-icons/README.md

 This repository is licensed under the BSD 3-Clause license.
 The fonts bundled with the built version (which are not distributed with source) are licensed as noted above.

+# Funding

+If you find this plugin useful, please consider donating to the [Cystic Fibrosis Foundation](https://give.cff.org/).